wuyang98/CoSOD/README.md

 ### Installation Instructions
     - We use Python 3.8
     - Pytorch 2.1.1(CUDA 12.1 build).
-Please see `requirements.txt` for all the other requirments.
+Please see `requirements.txt` for all the other requirements.

 ### Train on coco-seg
-When we initialy train out method, we need firstly train vqvae and pixelcnn
+When you initially train the method, you need firstly train vqvae and pixelcnn

 Train vqvae